An introduction to Google Search Console

 For more examples of regex searches to use in Google Search Console, check out our guide to using Regex in Search Console.

-If you see different pages appearing for the same search term (keyword cannibalisation)
+What does it mean if I see different pages appearing for the same search term?

 You might hear the term “cannibalisation” flying around a lot amongst SEO’s and generally, it mostly means that 2 (or more) pages are competing for the same term(s), often due to similar content appearing on both pages.
 So how do you find cannibalisation issues?
 It isn’t quick, unfortunately, and it does take time in Search Console, as there is no “cannibalisation” section How do you know if you have cannibalisation issues for your website?
 Here are some typical circumstances which might provoke investigation: